This post may contain affiliate links. Please read our disclosure policy.

 • Mix potatoes with seasoning: Place the wedges into a large mixing bowl.
 Pour the oil mixture over the top and generously rub the oil and spices all over the potatoes to evenly coat them.

 • Garnish and serve: Once the potatoes are done, remove them from the oven.
-Sprinkle the baked potatoes with the remaining parmesan cheese on top and garnish with freshly chopped parsley.
+Sprinkle the baked potatoes with the remaining Parmesan cheese on top and garnish with freshly chopped parsley.
 Season with extra salt and pepper, if needed, and serve warm with your favorite dip.
 Enjoy!

 What pairs well with potato wedges?